phoenixframework/phoenix_guides/deployment/I_exrm_releases.md

 Note: Since we are building a production release - we set our mix environment to "prod" when we created it - we should exercise a little extra caution.

-External dependencies will use their production configuration values.
+External dependencies will use their production configuration values (stored in the `sys.config` file we've seen earlier).
 Applications will try to communicate with production databases, production Amazon S3 buckets, production message queues, and anything else which has a production configuration.

 Some of these might be unreachable from the build environment, which will cause errors.
 Some might interact with important production data.
 Please be careful.